 You can write stuff on the front, write more on the back, organize them, move them around, etc. Luckily for us all, Trello is much easier to keep up with than index cards.

+Teamwork is a great project management tool if you have a large team.
 Teamwork gives you absolutely everything you need to organize your projects.
-You can create tasks and track time directly to them.
-You can set privacy on everything.
-There are sections for messages, notebooks, files, links… you name it.
+There are sections for tasks, messages, notebooks, files, links… you name it.
 They’ve thought of everything!

 I also use Google Office Suite for creating documents and spreadsheets which is included for free.

 OneDrive is the go-to cloud storage system for Windows users.
 It boasts the most options for sharing files including password protection and expiry dates.

 Their paid plans include the Microsoft Office Suite and start at very reasonable rates.

 Dropbox is a great all-around cloud storage system for everyone.
 There aren’t any bells and whistles (like the office suites available with Google Drive and OneDrive), but I love using it to store pictures and videos that I want to share.

 SiteGround is the best website hosting with stellar customer support!
 I solemnly swear that I will never recommend BlueHost to you.